funilrys/PyFunceble/docs/code.rst

 Problematic
 ^^^^^^^^^^^

-How can we get the list of all possible or at least most used domain suffix ?
+How can we get the list of all possible or at least most used domain suffix?

 Documentation
 ^^^^^^^^^^^^^